flyteorg/flyte/rsts/howto/managing_customizable_resources.rst

 Please see the :ref:`divedeep-projects` document for more information on projects and domains.
 Along these dimensions, the following settings are configurable.
 Note that not all three of the combinations above are valid for each of these settings.

 - Defaults for task resource requests and limits (when not specified by the author of the task).
-- Settings for the cluster resource configuration that feeds into Admin's cluster resource manager.
+- Settings for project-namespaced cluster resource configuration that feeds into Admin's cluster resource manager.
 - Execution queues that are used for Dynamic Tasks.
 Read more about execution queues here, but effectively they're meant to be used with constructs like AWS Batch.
 - Determining how workflow executions get assigned to clusters in a multi-cluster Flyte deployment.